iro0087/py_search/README.md

 ## Usage

-`python3 grepall.py -i a -p b -d c -r d -e f -E g`
+`python3 grepall.py -i arg1 -p arg2 -d arg3 -r arg4 -e arg5 -E arg6`

-`-i a`: path, defaults to `"."`
+`-i arg1`: path, defaults to `"."`

-`-p b`: pattern to find ex: "pattern1,pattern2,...", defaults to `""`
+`-p arg2`: pattern to find ex: "pattern1,pattern2,...", defaults to `""`

-`-d c`: depth of files according to path, defaults to `"max"`, max depth
+`-d arg3`: depth of files according to path, defaults to `"max"`, max depth

-`-r d`: is the get row flag, if set to `True`, the row of the file where the patterns will be find will be displayed, defaults to `False`
+`-r arg4`: is the get row flag, if set to `True`, the row of the file where the patterns will be find will be displayed, defaults to `False`

-`-e f`: is the files or folder to be excluded during the search ex: `"dir,dir2/a.txt"`, defaults to `""`
+`-e arg5`: is the files or folder to be excluded during the search ex: `"dir,dir2/a.txt"`, defaults to `""`

-`-E G`: is the pattern contained in the excluded file or dir, can be filetype ex: `".pdf,..."` , defaults to `""`
+`-E arg6`: is the pattern contained in the excluded file or dir, can be filetype ex: `".pdf,..."` , defaults to `""`

 By default the programm won't search in the file with those filetypes: